That tool is used to verify you have properly setup your email sending domain, and your MTA (SMTP server). It's free to use, on a reasonable usage.

 There's rules and precise syntax to use on your DNS configurations, that service is gonna verify if your SPF and DMARC configurations are properly done, accordingly to the RFCs.

-A lot of blacklists exist over the internet, and a lot are used to filter emails, being listed on a major one can impact on your delivery rate and on the inbox placement, that tool checks your sending IP against a set of the most commonly used.
+A lot of blacklists exist over the internet, and a lot are used to filter emails.
+Being listed on a major one can impact on your delivery rate and on the inbox placement, that tool checks your sending IP and domains against a set of the most commonly used.